hodzanassredin/hodzanassredin.github.com/_posts/2014-07-02-way-to-computation-expressions.md

         return c
         }
 {% endhighlight %}
 This code is a copy from the great "Computation Expressions" series, I strongly recommend you to read it on a site [Fsharp for fun and profit](http://fsharpforfunandprofit.com/posts/computation-expressions-intro/).
 In computation expressions we could use syntax, which are very close to fsharp, but has different semantics defined by a builder.
-We can use a set of keywords, like let! from previous example, which is good enough to express any possible imperative workflow.
-List of possible constructs includes for loops, try catch blocks, let, do bindings and so on.
+We can use a set of keywords, like let! from previous example, which is good enough to express any possible workflow.
+List of possible constructs includes for loops, try catch blocks, let/do bindings and so on.
 All predefined keywords maps into invocations of methods defined in a builder: Bind, Delay, Return, ReturnFrom, Run, Combine, For, TryFinally,TryWith, Using, While, Yield, YieldFrom, Zero.
 For example if we define While method in our builder then we could use while loops inside the builder scope.
 {% highlight fsharp %}
 some {